n76/DejaVu/README.md

 I decided that I wanted a mobile/cellular backend that worked the same way as [my WLAN/WiFi backend](https://github.com/n76/wifi_backend).
 Initially I considered adding mobile/cellular support to the WLAN/WiFi backend.

-However, the WLAN/WiFi backend had grown over time and had developed a fairly large and complex set of settings that had to be repeatedly explained.
-And, in retrospect, seemed overly complex.
+However, the WLAN/WiFi backend had grown over time and had developed complex settings that had to be repeatedly explained.

 Thus this new backend that has been written from scratch, admittedly with some copying and much inspiration from the two previous backends.